In the Middle School, we offer a multitude of after-school activities that encourage students to try new things and push beyond their comfort zones.

 The Middle School robotics team, the RoboKnights, is open to interested sixth, seventh and eighth graders and meets during the second-quarter Discovery period for seventh and eighth graders or after school for sixth graders.

-The Middle School drama department stages two mainstage productions and an Improv Throwdown annually.
+The Middle School drama department stages two mainstage productions annually.
 Rehearsals take place after school with performances in the evenings.
 Students appear on stage, run lights and sound equipment, serve on the backstage crew, try their hands as makeup artists, and discover the joys and challenges of live performance.
 Students participating in theatre are usually also able to participate in athletics.